MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Enabled renamed to IsSipEnabled
 - TeamsBranchSurvivabilityPolicy renamed to TeamsSurvivableBranchAppliancePolicy
 - CountryOrRegionDisplayName introduced as Country (in versions 4.2.0 and later)
-- InterpretedUserType: "AADConnectEnabledOnline" prefix for the InterpretedUserType output value has now been renamed to DirSyncEnabledOnline.
-E.g., AADConnectEnabledOnlineTeamsOnlyUser is now DirSyncEnabledOnlineTeamsOnlyUser
+- InterpretedUserType: "AADConnectEnabledOnline" prefix for the InterpretedUserType output value has now been renamed DirSyncEnabledOnline, for example, AADConnectEnabledOnlineTeamsOnlyUser is now DirSyncEnabledOnlineTeamsOnlyUser.

 *Attributes that have changed in meaning/format*: